Noir-Player/.github/profile/README.md

 **Noir Player Docs** - docs for api server and a few guides for developers / users

 **Noir Player Spectra** - project of musical speaker, based on raspberry pi and controlled by api

+**Noir Player Bot** - legacy code of discord music bot with app for web interactions